FIWARE/tutorials.Big-Data-Spark/README.md

 case class Sensor(device: String)
 ```

-Thereafter can count the created objects by the type of device (`countByValue()`) and perform operations such as
+Thereafter, can count the created objects by the type of device (`countByValue()`) and perform operations such as
 `window()` on them.

 After the processing, the results are output to the console: